TCGV/blog/_posts/2026-03-18-this-blog-is-on-the-small-web.md

 ============
 The [original HN thread](https://news.ycombinator.com/item?id=47410542) had some mixed feelings.
 A few people were underwhelmed by the current implementation, calling it "more like a curated blog ring than a discovery engine for the broader indie web."
 Others were more optimistic, acknowledging that it's a "good idea with a decent foundation."

 Personally, I just appreciate the small bit of recognition.
-In a world where every search result feels like it was written by a bot to sell me a mattress, it's nice to be officially part of the "Small Web", even more since even more ince I didn't subscribe myself to the list.
+In a world where every search result feels like it was written by a bot to sell me a mattress, it's nice to be officially part of the "Small Web", even more since I didn't subscribe to be on the list myself.

 ---

-Cheers 🍻
+Cheers! 🍻